solana-foundation/developer-content/docs/core/transactions.md

 [SOL transfer](/docs/core/transactions#basic-examples) instruction.
 It shows the message details including the header, account keys, blockhash, and the instructions, along with the signature for the transaction.

+- `header`: Includes data used to specify the read/write and signer privileges in the `accountKeys` array.

+- `accountKeys`: Array including account addresses for all instructions on the transaction.

+- `recentBlockhash`: The blockhash included on the transaction when the transaction was created.

+- `instructions`: Array including all the instructions on the transaction.
+Each `account` and `programIdIndex` in an instruction references the `accountKeys` array by index.

+- `signatures`: Array including signatures for all accounts required as signers by the instructions on the transaction.
+A signature is created by signing the transaction message using the corresponding private key for an account.

 ```
 "transaction": {